Understanding the Signs and Symptoms of Sinusitis

 Each paranasal sinus will have its own distinct symptoms when it becomes infected.
 Therefore, the exact area where you have pain or tenderness will let you know which sinus is affected.
 It is important that you understand the different symptoms below for a specific sinusitis location.

 – symptoms include feelings of pain or pressure in the cheek (maxillary) area.
 These symptoms often manifest themselves as toothaches or headache.
-Maxillary sinusitis can be from a blocked maxillary sinus or as the result of dental problems, as many who are diagnosed share a trait of close proximity of the teeth and the sinus floor.
+Maxillary sinusitis can be from a blocked maxillary sinus or as the result of dental problems, as many who are diagnosed share a trait of the close proximity of the teeth and the sinus floor.
 To be sure, doctors will perform radiology techniques to examine further and determine whether or not your sinusitis is of the maxillary type.

 – symptoms include pain or pressure directly behind or above the eyes (frontal sinus cavity).
 The pain will manifest itself typically as a sharp or pounding headache.

 – symptoms include pain or pressure behind or between the eye area, manifested also as a sharp headache

 – symptoms include pain or pressure in the top part (called the “vertex”) or in the back of the head.

-It is also important to note that many medical professionals see sinusitis as directly linked to asthma, since sinusitis often affects the respiratory tract.
+It is also important to note that many medical professionals see sinusitis as directly linked to asthma since sinusitis often affects the respiratory tract.
 When the sinus inflammation symptoms begin, the airways of the sinus cavity are blocked, meaning that the typical amount of air you are used to breathing has been sharply reduced, causing shortness of breath and irritation of a pre-existing asthmatic condition.
 This inflammation of the airway also triggers additional symptoms, typically in the form of a cough.
-Interestingly, curing sinuitis can “cure” asthma in theses patients.
+Interestingly, curing sinusitis can “cure” asthma in these patients.